GetStream/stream-chat-android/readme.md

 Messages can be created, updated and removed.
 Channels can be updated, muted, deleted, members can be added.
 Reactions are another example.

-The end result is that you need a lot of logic to keep your local chat state up to date.
+The end result is that you need a lot of boilerplate code to keep your local chat state up to date.
 This library handles all this logic for you and simply exposes Livedata objects that change.

 ## How it all fits together

-Stream's Chat SDKs for Android have 3 libraries:
+Stream's Chat SDKs for Android consist of 3 libraries:

 - The low level client (Make API calls and receive events)
 - Livedata & offline support (this library)